BrightPath-io/architecture/BrightPath_Project_Summary.md

    - User authorizes the application through Google's consent screen
    - User is redirected back to BrightPath with authorization code
    - Backend exchanges code for tokens and creates/updates user account
-   - User session is established in Redis/Valkey
+   - User session is established

 2. **Benefits:**
    - Simplified onboarding process